What are you doing to make the classes COVID safe?

 Yes, we would be very happy to support your child in creating their portfolio for either a scholarship or GCSE.
 If you have any information from the school or exam board about the portfolio requirements, our art teachers would be happy to discuss them with you and your child and subsequently tailor their programme to support that objective.

 Can my child with SEN come?
-My child has a SEN helper; can they come
+My child has a SEN helper; can they come along to help?

 We always do our best to accommodate everyone at art-K, as long as your child feels comfortable and focused in a group environment we are happy to offer them a trial.
 Our art leaders are available to discuss your children’s individual needs and how we can best accommodate for them.
 We are not always able to offer a spot for an SEN helper to attend with a child, as space is limited in our studios.
 However, if we have a smaller class where we think it will work we will discuss this with you on an individual basis.